Why Do Octopuses Eat Their Own Arms?

 Since scientists first noted this perplexing behavior in their captive octopuses, they tried to untangle the reason behind it.

-Firstly, there’s no question of survival coming into play when the octopus is safe in an aquarium.
+Firstly, there’s no question of survival when the octopus is safe in an aquarium.
 Next, they wondered if it might have something to do with hunger.
 Subsequently, they resorted to feeding the octopuses more than usual, assuming that a well-fed octopus would stop harming itself, but to no avail.

 What Triggers Automutilation